 Drug Testing Policy During Treatment

-For many individuals, being drug tested on a regular basis is part of the rehab process, as well as maintenance after active rehabilitation has ceased.
-The process of getting this covered begins by adding the insured’s drug of use to their profile.
-Once those are added, it sets the scope for testing, as it will be limited to those drugs or any substances that have been identified as drugs of use in subsequent evaluations.
+For many individuals, being drug tested regularly is part of the addiction rehabilitation program and maintenance after active rehabilitation has ceased.
+Getting this covered begins by adding the insured’s drug of use to their profile.
+Once it’s added, it sets the scope for testing, as it will be limited to those drugs or any substances that have been identified as drugs of use in subsequent evaluations.

-Blue Cross Blue Shield insurance does cover testing.
-Drug testing coverage is limited to 20 tests per the calendar year unless the insured seeks special approval.
+BCBS health insurance does cover testing.
+However, drug testing coverage is limited to 20 tests per calendar year unless the insured seeks special approval.